 Saved through Faith: All are forgiven but not all are saved.
 Only when your unbelief is turned to faith in Christ as Savior does God remove your old sinful inner nature and replace it with a brand new, clean heart (Ezekiel 36:26; Romans 6:6).

-Note: "God's Spirit living in you" and "Jesus Christ living in you" are both the very same thing (see Romans 8:9, 10a, 11).
+Note: "God's Spirit living in you," the "Holy Spirit living in you" and "Jesus Christ living in you" are all mean the very same thing (see Romans 8:9, 10a, 11).

 Your Life with Christ